 Brain death is the irreversible cessation of all brain functions (of both the cerebrum and the brain stem).
 Vital functions such as breathing and the flow of blood can be maintained long enough for organs to be removed through artificial respiration and medication.
 Brain death is diagnosed in accordance with the guidelines of the Swiss Academy of Medical Sciences (SAMS) by two specialists who do not belong to the transplantation team (compare the guidelines The Determination of Death in the Context of Organ Transplantation, SAMS).

 Donors after cardio-circulatory death (DCD) are persons with a terminal prognosis for whom a decision is taken in the ICU to discontinue their medical treatment and let them die according to Swiss Medical Association (FMH) guidelines.

-If brain death has not occurred, this is referred to as an organ donation after cardio-circulatory death.
+If brain death has not occurred, organ donation may occur after cardio-circulatory death.
 For patients for whom there are no exclusion criteria for organ donation and who would be expected to experience cardiac and circulatory arrest within 120 minutes of discontinuation of treatment, the question of organ donation may be raised.
 Any necessary clarifications regarding the organs are carried out and treatment is stopped – usually in the presence of relatives, if they so wish.
-This means that artificial ventilation is stopped and medications supporting circulation are discontinued, thus triggering the start of the dying phase.
+The breathing hose is thus removed and medications supporting circulation are discontinued, whereupon the dying phase starts.